High school (and secondary school) students can take classes at UAF. There are a few options for attending:

 UAF grants advanced credit, with waiver of fees, for a score of three or higher in the College Board Advanced Placement Tests.
-Normally, you take these tests during your senior year in high school.
+Normally, students take these tests during their senior year in high school.

 UAF also grants advanced credit, with a waiver of fees, for IB higher-level and some standard-level exams on which students have earned a score of 4 or better, or a score of 5 or better for mathematics.

 The program provides an opportunity for students entering grades 8-12 to choose from 15 subjects during a two-week camp, while they experience life on the UAF campus and earn college credit.

 ATLAS inspires and prepares high school students through a college-based leadership experience to develop their unique leadership potential and postively impact Alaskan communities through service, passion and purpose.

 RAHI prepares rural and Alaska Native high school students for academic excellence and college success by offering a summer institute on the UAF campus every year.

 UAF Summer Sessions offers a variety of opportunities for youth to participate in UAF classes, academies and workshops.

 New students: Students who have never attended the University of Alaska before.